The Essential Guide to Synthetic Turf Maintenance

 - Focus on high-traffic zones: walkways, play areas, pet paths

-Remove Leaves and Debris
+Clear Away Leaves and Debris

 A leaf blower on a low setting clears organic debris without disturbing infill.
 For smaller areas, a plastic rake works fine.
 The goal is to keep organic material from decomposing on the surface, which can cause discoloration and promote weed growth along seams.